valkey-io/valkey-doc/docs/reference/protocol-spec.md

     -Error message\r\n

-Redis replies with an error only when something goes wrong, for example, when you try to operate against the wrong data type, or when the command does not exist.
+Valkey replies with an error only when something goes wrong, for example, when you try to operate against the wrong data type, or when the command does not exist.
 The client should raise an exception when it receives an Error reply.

 The following are examples of error replies: